MrModulus/MineAndSeek/README.md

   <br>Low Damage Hoe (Netherite)

   > **Passive - Eerie Presence**
   <br>The game starts with zombies scattered around the map.
 Summon a Zombie at your position every 30 seconds.
-Your zombies are revealed to you and will attack Survivors.
+Your zombies are revealed to you and will attack only Survivors.
   <br>*“If only I were you, so that I too could serve such a beautiful queen.”*

   > **Active - Soul Release**